PokerHigh Facebook Icon 5-Card Omaha | Online Poker | PokerHigh

 The first round of betting in online poker begins with the person to the left of the big blind, just as it does in Texas Hold'em.
 With the action moving clockwise around the table, each player has the option to call (match the previous bet), raise (increase the stakes), or fold (leave the hand) in turn.

-Following the flop, the second round of betting begins: three cards are handed face up in the middle of the table.
+Following the flop, the second betting round begins: three cards are handed face up in the middle of the table.
 Every participant in the hand has access to these three communal cards, which they can combine with their four private cards to form the finest five-card hand.
 (Remember, you must use two hole cards and three community cards to construct this five-card hand.)

 On the turn, the third round of betting begins: one card is dealt face up in the middle of the table.
-This fourth community card, like the flop, is available to all remaining players in the hand.
+This fourth community card, like the flop, is available to all remaining players in hand.

 The Betting Actions